How to plan your AB tests [Free Template]

 How to document the process for future reviews?

 Documenting AB tests should be a very straightforward exercise, but many folks dread this aspect of running experiments.
 It doesn't need to be demanding, so we made a template to help you organize the most critical information.
-It should guide you on documenting the hypothesis, the target metrics, the results, and so on.
+It should guide you on documenting the hypothesis, the target metrics, the results, etc.

 A free template guide for you